Last Updated on January 4, 2023 by Dr Gustavo Assatourians DDS

 It is believed that when the child is bored, anxious, or tired is when digital sucking happens, harmfully affecting the development of its normal occlusion, leading the child to a different bite (Open Bite).

 Use of pacifier, pacifier, or bottle:

 It starts around the first six months of life.
-Pacifier or bottle sucking after one year of age is considered a harmful habit that can cause deformity in the teeth of small children and can cause open bite although less marked than thumb sucking.
+Pacifier or bottle sucking after one year of age is considered a harmful habit that can cause deformity in the teeth of small children and can cause open bites although less marked than thumb sucking.

-How Can I Prevent Malocclusion?
+How Can I Prevent Crooked Teeth in Babies?

 Prevention should be timely to avoid the presence or aggravation of malocclusion; among them, we can do the following:

-- Prevent children over five years of age from sucking their thumb because they are more at risk of developing malocclusion.
+- Prevent children over five years of age from sucking their thumbs because they are more at risk of developing malocclusion.
 This is because the advancement of the maxilla, as well as its narrowness, can cause an anterior open bite.

 - Orthopedic treatments and preventive orthodontics guide the good growth and development of the occlusion.
 The Spanish Association of Orthodontic Specialists recommends to parents that all children have an orthodontic checkup before the age of seven.

 - Educate children to have good oral hygiene to avoid developing dental caries or periodontal disease, which can lead to premature tooth loss.